ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This section states the commercial and operational functionalities required from commercial counterparties.

-**[R21]**	Commercial Counterparties MUST have the ability to meet all required legal, compliance, and business reporting requirements.
+**[R19]**	Commercial Counterparties MUST have the ability to meet all required legal, compliance, and business reporting requirements.

 This comprises, e.g., fraud or tax audit requirements based on commercial transactions on a BPI.

-**[R22]**	Commercial Counterparties MUST support the Reference Architecture defined in this section.
+**[R20]**	Commercial Counterparties MUST support the Reference Architecture defined in section [2.8 Baseline Protocol Reference Architecture](#28-baseline-protocol-reference-architecture).

-**[R23]**	Commercial Counterparties MUST use the BPI APIs to transact on a commercial State Object.
+**[R21]**	Commercial Counterparties MUST use the BPI APIs to transact on a commercial State Object.

 An ability of a Requester to request products, services, or assets, in other words, commercial State Objects, through an instance of the Baseline Protocol's APIs do not necessarily imply the ability to provide products, services, and assets through an instance of the Baseline Protocol APIs and vice versa.

 Commercial counterparties need to know the level of conformity other commercial counterparties have with the Baseline Protocol Standard.

-**[R24]**	Commercial Counterparties MUST publish their level of conformity (self-declaration or certification) with the Baseline Protocol standard in a publicly accessible manner.
+**[R22]**	Commercial Counterparties MUST publish their level of conformity (self-declaration or certification) with the Baseline Protocol Standard in a publicly accessible manner.

 ### 2.7.2 CCSM Lifecycle Processes

 Commercial Counterparties must comply efficiently and effectively with requirements of regulatory frameworks, e.g., Office of Foreign Assets Control ("OFAC") of the US Department of the Treasury when employing new operational and commercial frameworks as laid out in this standard.

-**[R25]**	If required to meet particular third party requirements, (e.g., privacy or regulatory frameworks in different jurisdictions), a commercial counterparty MUST record a pseudonymous map of the supply chain that is required to fulfill the provisioning of a requests commercial State Object (products, services or assets) transacted on a BPI.
+**[R23]**	If required to meet particular third party requirements, (e.g., privacy or regulatory frameworks in different jurisdictions), a commercial counterparty MUST record a pseudonymous map of the supply chain that is required to fulfill the provisioning of a requests commercial State Object (products, services or assets) transacted on a BPI.

 Note, that in principal every product, service, or asset, or sets thereof has a supply chain.
 This requirement aims at situations where the product, service, or asset or sets thereof cannot be solely supplied by the Provider without sourcing components from other Providers.